-More than 2000 years, Jesus Christ lived an impeccable life, suffered and died and atoning death, was resurrected and then 40 days later, ascended into heaven.
-He is the central figure of all of humanity and in fact, our calendars are set because of Him.
+More than 2,000 years ago, Jesus Christ lived an impeccable life, suffered and died an atoning death, was resurrected, and then 40 days later, ascended into heaven.
+He is the central figure of all of humanity.
+Our calendars are set because of Him.

-Nowadays within Christianity the typical “majority” viewpoint is that unless you personally believe in Jesus as your Savior, you will upon your death, be ushered into hell for all of eternity.
-That’s a really long time, in fact, it’s timeless!
+Nowadays within Christianity, the typical “majority” viewpoint is that unless you personally believe in Jesus as your Savior, you will be ushered into hell for all of eternity upon your death.
+That’s a really long time!

-Yet there is a “minority” viewpoint that all people who ever lived will be saved and go to heaven, because Jesus was the Savior- of the world- as it says in 1 John 1:4.
+Yet there is a “minority” viewpoint that all people who ever lived will be saved and go to heaven because Jesus was the “Savior of the world” as it says in 1 John 4:14.
 The whole world, not merely some in the world.

-So yes, I’m a minority viewpoint holder and we call ourselves Christian Universalists.
+So yes, I’m a minority viewpoint holder and we call ourselves, among other terms, Christian Universalists.
 We contend that for the first 400+ years after Jesus departed this earth, this was the majority belief among Christians.
 That’s another subject for another day, but here is a quick reference from my website; About the Phil Henry Power Gospel Ministry (see especially the area entitled ‘The Original Usurped’).

-While Christian Universalists believe that Jesus is actually, not just potentially, the Savior of all, any believer enjoys a wonderful blessing called assurance!
+While Christian Universalists believe that Jesus is actually–not just potentially–the Savior of all, any and every believer gets to enjoy a wonderful blessing called assurance.
 We all get to live out the balance of our earthly lives with certainty about our future.
-Because of Jesus, we get to live in Power Without Fear, a term that my Power Gospel uses frequently and a google search attributes to us.
+Because of Jesus, we get to live in Power Without Fear, a term that my Power Gospel uses frequently.

-Yet the scriptures declare that one day, EVERY knee will bow and EVERY tongue will swear allegiance to Jesus Christ!
-See Isaiah 45:22-23 and Romans 14:10b-11 and Philippians 2:10-11 as proof.
+Yet the scriptures declare that one day, every knee will bow and every tongue will swear allegiance to Jesus Christ, that He is Lord!
+See Isaiah 45:22-23 and Romans 14:10-11 and Philippians 2:10-11 as proof.

 So what if we in the minority (and there are many more of us than you think) are wrong?
 What if God is not going to save all?
-What if it’s true that unless you believe in Jesus while you are alive, you’re fate is eternal conscious torment?
+What if it’s true that unless you believe in Jesus while you are alive, your fate will be eternal conscious torment?

-Allow me to introduce Pastor Peter Hiett.
-Peter is a super creative guy and the pastor of The Sanctuary Denver.
+Allow me to introduce you to Pastor Peter Hiett.
+Peter is a super creative guy and pastor of The Sanctuary Denver.
 He’s an author, a husband, a father and a dear friend of mine.
 He also is a “minority” believer who was tried and convicted, for real, by a large church denomination.
-He was then stripped of his credentials, all because he dared to believe and proclaim that Jesus will save not just some, but all people.
+He was then stripped of his credentials, all because he dared to believe and proclaim that Jesus will save not just some, but all people

 Now with credit to and permission from Peter, I have re-worked and condensed his blog, so now I will answer as if I were asked, “AM I SURE?”

 Now the name Jesus literally means God is salvation.
-In other words, God doesn’t merely OFFER salvation, He is salvation!
+In other words, God doesn’t merely offer salvation, He is salvation!
 I believe that the glory goes to Him for His decision to save all and not to me for my decision to believe in Him.
-Paul seems to agree when he writes;
+Paul agreed when he wrote;

 Not only is salvation a free gift, but even the faith I needed to believe, was a gift!